 - Awards will be recognized on a monthly basis in the SPHere; division recognition of recipients also will be encouraged.

 Faculty and staff who have worked at SPH for five or more consecutive years are recognized for their dedication and service to the school at five-year intervals.
-Service achievements are recognized annually at the SPH faculty and staff recognition event.
+Service achievements are recognized annually at the SPH Faculty and Staff Recognition Celebration..

 University of Minnesota Awards